-- 5.2.1 In accordance with the FCA Handbook and applicable law and regulation, the ACD must act in the best interests of the Company when executing decisions to deal on behalf of the Company and must establish and implement an order execution policy to allow it to obtain the best possible result. - 5.2.2 The ACD has delegated the investment management of the Company to the Investment Managers, who in turn execute decisions to deal on behalf of the Company.
-The Investment Managers have each established and implemented an order execution policy to allow them to obtain the best possible results for the Company.
+- 7.2.1 In accordance with the FCA Rules and applicable law and regulation, the ACD must act in the best interests of the Company when executing decisions to deal on behalf of the Company and must establish and implement an order execution policy to allow it to obtain the best possible result. - 7.2.2 The ACD has delegated the investment management of each Fund to one or more Investment Managers, who in turn execute decisions to deal on behalf of the Company.
+The Investment Managers have each established and implemented an order execution policy to allow them to obtain the best possible results for the Fund(s) to which they are appointed.
 A copy of each Investment Manager's execution policy is available upon request.

-5.3 Terms of appointment
+7.3 Terms of appointment

-- 5.3.1 The ACD is the sole director of the Company and its duties and obligations are governed by the terms of an agreement between the Company and the ACD (the ACD Agreement).
-The ACD Agreement provides that the ACD must manage and administer the Company in accordance with the FCA Rules, the UK AIFM regime, the OEIC Regulations, the Instrument of Incorporation and the contents of this Prospectus. - 5.3.2 The ACD Agreement may be terminated by either party on not less than six months' written notice.
-The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company or any Shareholder for any loss or damage suffered by the Company or any Shareholder, unless such loss arises directly from the negligence, recklessness, bad faith, wilful default or fraud of or by the ACD or its delegates or its or their agents or employees.
-The ACD Agreement provides that the Company will indemnify the ACD for itself, its delegates and its or their agents or employees under certain circumstances, except for matters arising by reason of the negligence, recklessness, bad faith, wilful default or fraud of the ACD or its delegates or its or their employees, or to the extent that it is a liability which has actually been recovered from another person other than the ACD's insurers.
+7.3.1 The ACD is the sole director of the Company and its duties and obligations are governed by the terms of an agreement between the Company and the ACD (the ACD Agreement).
+The ACD

+Agreement provides that the ACD must manage and administer the Company in accordance with the Act and the OEIC Regulations, the Instrument of Incorporation and the contents of this Prospectus.

+7.3.2 The ACD Agreement may be terminated by either party on not less than 90 days' written notice.
+The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company or any Shareholder for any act or omission except in the case of negligence, wilful default, breach of duty or breach of trust in relation to the Company on its part.
+The ACD Agreement provides indemnities to the ACD other than the matters arising by reason of its negligence, wilful default, breach of duty or breach of trust in the performance of its duties and obligations.

-5.4 Delegation by the ACD
+7.4 Delegation

-Subject to the FCA Rules, the ACD may delegate certain of its functions.
-Accordingly:

-- 5.4.1 the ACD has delegated the provision of investment management services to the Investment Managers; and - 5.4.2 the ACD has delegated certain administrative functions to the Registrar, the Administrator and the Fund Accountant.
+- 7.4.1 Subject to the FCA Rules and the UK AIFM regime, the ACD may delegate certain of its functions as AIFM.
+Accordingly: - (a) the ACD has delegated the provision of investment management services to the Investment Managers; and - (b) the ACD has delegated certain administrative functions to the Registrar, the Administrator and the Fund Accountant. - 7.4.2 The ACD has informed the FCA of such delegations in accordance with the FCA Rules and the UK AIFM regime.

-6. The Depositary
+8. The Depositary

-6.1 General information
+8.1 General information

-- 6.1.1 The Depositary of the Company is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 6.1.2 The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland. - 6.1.3 The Depositary's registered office address is 250 Bishopsgate, London EC2M 4AA.
+- 8.1.1 The Depositary of the Company is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 8.1.2 The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland. - 8.1.3 The Depositary's registered office address is 250 Bishopsgate, London EC2M 4AA.
 The Depositary's head office address is 440 Strand, London WC2R 0QS.
-The address of its office which handles matters relating to the Company is set out in Annexure 7. - 6.1.4 The Depositary's principal activity is the provision of trustee and depositary services. - 6.1.5 The Depositary is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.
+The address of its office which handles matters relating to the Company is set out in Annexure 7. - 8.1.4 The Depositary's principal activity is the provision of trustee and depositary services.

+8.1.5 The Depositary is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.

-6.2 Duties of the Depositary
+8.2 Duties of the Depositary